 Human capital theory

 Human capital theory generally assumes that labor markets are open and competitive for all workers.
-Competitive firms hire the most productive workers, immigrant or native, at the lowest cost.
-The wage is directly related to the productivity of labor, and productivity depends on the worker’s human capital or skill, i.e., education, work experience, and language ability.
-The immigrant’s productivity and wage at entry to the host country are lower than a comparable native worker’s productivity and wage because education and experience acquired abroad are not perfectly transferable across borders.
+Competitive firms hire the most productive workers at the lowest cost.
+The wage is directly related to the productivity of labor, and productivity depends on the worker's human capital or skill, that is, education, work experience, and language ability.
+The immigrant's productivity and wage at entry to the host country are lower than a comparable native worker's productivity and wage because education and experience acquired abroad are not perfectly transferable across borders.
 The skill of first-generation immigrants increases if they invest in learning the local language and cultural norms, and acquire training and work experience in the host country.

 Second-generation immigrants face lower assimilation costs because they are exposed to local education and institutions from birth, and they speak the local language.
 They also benefit from the transfer of labor market information and skills from their parents.
-Assimilation across successive generations is faster than for first-generation immigrants because successive generations enter the labor market with host-country skills that first-generation immigrants have to develop.
+Assimilation across successive generations is faster than for first-generation immigrants.

 Policies based on the insights from human capital theory help new immigrants obtain the host-country specific skills that increase their wage growth.
 Human capital policies include language, education and training, and job placement programs.
 These new skills then transfer across generations.

 Segmented labor market theory

 Labor markets are never perfectly competitive or completely open to immigrants.
 They can be what is referred to as “segmented,” in that some workers are eligible to work and others are not.
 Segmentation can be legally enforced through trade union collective bargaining arrangements with firms, specific worker credentials for entry into jobs, or “guest-worker” programs.